- Culture and Outcomes Dashboard

 - Leadership Workforce Analysis

 Using national and local data can give you a snapshot overview of your organisation’s culture and related outcomes.
-We are currently working to make your organisation-level data available through Model Health System.
+We have now made your organisation-level data available through Model Health System within the Culture and Engagement compartment in the People area.

 We have also made an empty dashboard available to you, so that you can populate this with data that is appropriate for your organisational structure.
 For example, if you wish to compare departments or directorates within your organisation, you can populate this with their data which is locally held.